 A flexible schedule and the ability to attend class from the comfort of your couch is not the only benefit of obtaining a degree online.
 Many universities offer online students in-state tuition, a tuition rate that can be up to 50% lower than those attending a university that is not housed in the same state in which they live.
 This gives students the opportunity to attend their school of choice anywhere in the country without the expense of travel or having to move away.

 So, with so many options, how do you choose which school is right for you and your career?

-Presented in this article is a list of the top fifteen schools that provide a master’s degree in human resources.
+Presented in this article is a ranking of the 15 best online masters in human management programs.
 Each school and program can provide a student with a different educational experience.
 Before choosing, it is important to have a firm understanding of how the earned degree will be utilized in your chosen career field.
-The schools selected for this list all provide a superior education in the field of human resources.
-However, each school has some unique to offer and students can choose their school of choice based on how the school’s curriculum aligns with their overall career goals.
+The online human resources masters programs and schools selected for this list all provide a superior education.
+However, each school has something unique to offer.
+Students can choose the best school based on how the school’s curriculum aligns with their overall career goals.

 15. Western Carolina University

 Online Master’s in Human Resources

 Average Graduate Student Tuition: $4,435/year in-state and $14,842/year out-of-state